abdul-wahid022/shell-scripting-complete-guide/README.md

 Congratulations! 🎉 You've now learned the fundamentals of shell scripting from basic concepts to advanced real-world applications.
 Shell scripting is a powerful skill that will save you countless hours and make you more effective in system administration, DevOps, and automation tasks.

-### 🚀 What You've Accompished:
+### 🚀 What You've Accomplished:
 - ✅ Mastered basic shell scripting syntax and concepts
-- ✅ Learned to handle user input and command-line auments
+- ✅ Learned to handle user input and command-line arguments
 - ✅ Implemented conditional logic and loops
 - ✅ Created reusable functions and error handling
 - ✅ Explored file processing and system administration tasks